durierem/dotrs/README.md

 ## What does dotrs do?

-Dotrs uses a hidden git repository, placed in your `$HOME` folder to store the dotfiles you want to keep synchronized.
+Dotrs uses a hidden git repository, placed in your `$HOME` directory to store the dotfiles you want to keep synchronized.
 Then it creates links to them in your file system at the right location.